 We could look further into Plath’s poems to find the marks that Hughes made, but most of those paths have been trodden flat.
 Suffice it to say that Hughes haunts many of the poems of Ariel, in which Plath tries hard to see herself as separate from what she calls, in "Tulips," the "little smiling hooks" of her husband, their two children, and, most importantly, her long-dead father.
 Early in their lives, these two gifted poets wove each other into the fabrics of two monumental and tortured poetries.
 The world has yet to recover.

-While this might sound like the setup for a collegiate scandal, in fact, as Hall says, "I never made Jane’s acquaintance among the hundred and forty students."
-It wasn’t until a year later, when Kenyon was 22 and enrolled in Hall’s poetry workshop, one of 12 students, that they began to notice each other.
+While this might sound like the setup for a collegiate scandal, in fact, as Hall says, "I never made Jane’s acquaintance among the 140 students."
+It wasn’t until a year later, when Kenyon was twenty-two and enrolled in Hall’s poetry workshop, one of twelve students, that they began to notice each other.
 Hall describes the young Kenyon, who would later be known as a poet who unflinchingly confronted her bouts with depression in her poems, as lively and happy: "She charmed and argued, swore and praised and denounced, laughed and teased with the rest of them."
 At this time, Hall was just getting over a divorce from his first wife, and Kenyon’s first serious relationship was deteriorating.